 Do not flatten the experience gate

 The experience gate is the center of the CISSP decision.
-ISC2 says candidates need at least five years of cumulative full-time experience in two or more current CISSP domains.
+ISC2 says candidates need at least five years of cumulative paid work experience in two or more current CISSP domains.
 A degree or approved credential can satisfy up to one year.
 Part-time work and internships can count under ISC2's rules, but they still need documentation and domain alignment.

 | Path | What it means | Reader action |